 Our mission is to provide access to federal government information to the people of Oklahoma.
-We encourage Oklahomans to email ODL’s U.S. Government Information Division with questions.
+We encourage Oklahomans to email ODL's U.S. Government Information service with questions.

-Find out more about the U.S. Government Division of the ODL and view the US Government Information Resources Compiled by ODL.
+Find out more about the U.S. Government Information of the ODL and view the US Government Information Resources Compiled by ODL.

 Links to Federal Resources

 provides free online access to official publications from all three branches of the Federal Government.

 is your online guide to government information and services.

 Find contact information for federal, state, and local government agencies and elected officials.

 is the online public portal to the U.S. archives, records and information.
 The catalog

 currently provides access to over 2 million electronic records.
 The National Archives and Records Administration (NARA) is the nation's record keeper.

 website provides information about the administration and about the White House itself.
 The site presents issue positions, news, Cabinet, appointments, offices and major speeches.
 Includes biography, video tour and photo essays.